18F/18f.gsa.gov/_posts/2016-06-20-build-empathy-with-stakeholder-interviews-part-1-preparation.md

 description: "A few weeks ago, the State Department held its first conference dedicated to user experience design, UX Exponential.
-The conference organizers invited me to speak, and in this two-part series, I'd like to summarize (as best as possible) the presentation I gave, Foster ThePeople: Building Empathy with Stakeholder Interviews."
+The conference organizers invited me to speak, and in this two-part series, I'd like to summarize (as best as possible) the presentation I gave, Foster The People: Building Empathy with Stakeholder Interviews."
 image:
 ---